Origins of the Sino-Indian War: Friendly relations

 The People's Liberation Army defeated the Tibetan army in a battle at Chamdo in 1950 and Lhasa recognized Chinese sovereignty over Tibet in 1951.
 The Indian army asserted control of Tawang at this time, overcoming some armed resistance and expelling its Tibetan administrators.
 In 1954, China and India concluded the Five Principles of Peaceful Coexistence under which India acknowledged Chinese sovereignty in Tibet.
 Indian negotiators presented a frontier map to the Chinese that included the McMahon Line and the Chinese side did not object.
 At this time, the Indian government under Prime Minister Nehru promoted the slogan Hindi-Chini bhai-bhai (India and China are brothers).

 In 1954, B. R. Ambedkar in the Indian Upper House, said that by "allowing the Chinese to take possession of Lhasa, the Prime Minister has practically helped them bring their border down to the Indian border...
 Aggression might well be committed by people who are always in the habit of committing aggression."
-Ambedkar futher urged for alliance with western world and said "is better for us to align ourselves with what we call the free nations if we believe in freedom".
+Ambedkar further urged for alliance with western world and said, "is better for us to align ourselves with what we call the free nations if we believe in freedom".

 On 1 July 1954 Nehru wrote a memo directing that the maps of India be revised to show definite boundaries on all frontiers, where they were previously indicated as undemarcated.
 The new maps also revised the boundary in the east to show the Himalayan hill crest as the boundary.
 In some places, this line is a few kilometres north of the McMahon Line.

 Beginning in 1956, the CIA used Indian territory to recruit Tibetan guerrillas to fight Chinese troops, with a base in Kalimpong, India.
 The Indian public was outraged when it learned in 1958 that China had built a road between Xinjiang and Tibet through Indian territory in Aksai Chin (historically a part of Indian state of Ladakh).

 In 1956, Nehru expressed concern to Chinese Premier Zhou Enlai that Chinese maps showed some 120,000 square kilometres of Indian territory as Chinese.
 Zhou responded that there were errors in the maps and that they were of little meaning.
 He stated that the maps needed revising from previous years where such ideas were considered to be true.
 In November 1956, Zhou again repeated his assurances that he had no claims based on the maps.